eyalh15/terns-project/README.md

 ```bash
 Python get_camera_ptz.py -s 15
 ```
+* The script should be executed while the scan is triggered.

 The script saves all PTZ details in a text file.

 ### Camera PTZ adjusments
 In draw_ptz_on_drone.ipynb Notebook, we calibrate the camera to map positions into the real-world coordinates.
 We made small adjustments to the values based on deviations observed in the positions mapping on the island area.
 The notebook visualizes all positions' areas on drone image.
+We recommend visualizing all the flags in the drone image and making adjustments if needed (by comparing them to images from the cameras' flags) at the beginning of each season, as we observed small changes in flag locations from year to year.

 ### Detecting Overlaps Between Position Areas
 The detect_overlaps.ipynb notebook identifies overlaps between camera positions to prevent multiple counts of the same tern from different camera positions.